Iris Apfel: Film

 It is believed that Iris Apfel was one of the inspirations behind the creation of the composite character Edna Mode who appears in the animated film The Incredibles and its sequel Incredibles 2; the other inspirations were costume designer Edith Head, editor-in-chief of Vogue magazine Anna Wintour, and actress Linda Hunt.

 Barbie doll

 In 2018, Mattel created a Barbie doll in Apfel's image, making her the oldest person to ever have a Barbie made in her image and the recipient of the highest honor the Barbie brand bestows.
 The Barbie, released in conjunction with Apfel's book, was not for sale, but Mattel also made two "Styled by Iris Apfel" Barbie dolls that were commercially available.

 Awards and honors

 In 2013, she was listed as one of the fifty "Best-Dressed over 50" by The Guardian.

 Apfel was awarded the Women Together Special Award of the Year at the 12th Annual Women Together Gala held at the United Nations General Assembly Hall in New York City, on June 7, 2016.

-In November 2016, Apfel was awarded the Women's Entrepreneurship Day Pioneer Award for her work in the fashion field at the United Nations in New York City.

 Apfel was honored as The New Jewish Home's Eight over Eighty Gala 2017 honoree.